Over 10000+ Satisfied Clients

-The ICA considers the fact that some employers are unwilling to provide the Annex A document as their employees might leave them after being granted their permanent resident status.
+The ICA considers the fact that some employers are unwilling to provide the Annex A document as their employees might leave them after being granted their status.
 Try to convince your company, as it may increase your chances.
 However, don’t worry if they really don’t want to provide you with the document.
 The purpose of showing the Annex A is to prove that you are part of the company, which you can also do through other documents like pay slips and such.

 If you lose any of your compulsory documents, you will have to provide a declaration letter to explain your situation.
 We offer the service of drafting such letters.

 For your cover letter, our professional writer will call you and conduct a casual interview.
 We will need to understand your background better before writing.
 Once the first draft is completed, we will send you a copy for vetting and amend accordingly.

 If the ICA asks for a cover letter, everybody will be sending cover letters that have no real value.
 The same goes for the additional documents – applicants will just be clamoring to find as much paperwork as they can to support their case.
 The ICA does not require these things because it will take them a longer time to process everything.
 However, if you submit a cover letter and additional documents that are well planned out, each one contributing to your unique case, then your application will stand out.